cnily03-hive/PangBai-Go/README.md

 This is the challenge for NewStarCTF 2024 in the category of Web, Week 4.

-The participants need to leak JWT key via SSTI and take exploit of SSRF to read any file, and then read environment file under `proc/` directory to get the flag.
+The participants need to leak JWT key via SSTI and take exploit of SSRF to read any file, and then read `/proc/self/environ` to get the flag.

-The challenge provide the whole source code including [hind.md](hind.md) to participants.
+The challenge provides the whole source code including [hind.md](hind.md) to participants.

 ## Deployment